top of page

 Attorney.
 Mentor.
 Believer by choice.

-Jake Levin is fifty, the son of Ethiopian and Ashkenazi Jewish immigrants, and a survivor of South Philly’s streets.
+Jake Levin is fifty, the child of immigrants and a survivor of South Philly’s streets.
 Raised on Daniya’s stoop, fed and clothed by her parents, he carries the scars of a childhood interrupted—deaf in one ear from a racist attack, saved only by Sam.
 He vowed never to be a victim again.
-Now a Harvard Law scholarship grad and high-powered L.A. entertainment attorney, Jake begins each day with intention: to be good and do good.
-He mentors Arik Kahn, whose angel-backed video game Gehennom is raking in millions, but that’s not Jake’s aim.
-Not quite a JewBu or a BuJew—just a Jake Jew—he’s at home in his skin.
+Now a Harvard Law scholarship grad and high‑powered L.A. entertainment attorney, Jake begins each day with intention: to be good and do good.
+He mentors Arik Kahn, whose angel‑backed video game Gehennom is raking in millions, but that’s not Jake’s aim.
+Grounded, disciplined, and quietly spiritual, he’s at home in his skin.

 His latest job?
 Salvaging the reputations of Daniya and Sam Kahn, and—unbeknownst to them—Ciaran and Emiya Cowan.
-The trail leads to the CIYA-KAHN tabloid source, then to a dead end, until Jake enlists Izzy, an old-school Jewish gangster from the hood.
+The trail leads to the CIYA‑KAHN tabloid source, then to a dead end, until Jake enlists Izzy, an old‑school fixer from the neighborhood.

 What they uncover nearly breaks him.